Solar eclipse of May 22, 2058

 A partial solar eclipse will occur at the Moon's ascending node of orbit on Wednesday, May 22, 2058, with a magnitude of 0.4141.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A partial solar eclipse occurs in the polar regions of the Earth when the center of the Moon's shadow misses the Earth.

-The partial solar eclipse will be visible for parts of Antarctica, southern South Africa, and southern Madagascar.
+The partial solar eclipse will be visible for parts of Antarctica, extreme southern South Africa, and southern Madagascar.

 Eclipse details

 Shown below are two tables displaying details about this particular solar eclipse.
 The first table outlines times at which the Moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.